cafebazaar/BazaarUpdater/README.md

 [![GitHub License](https://img.shields.io/github/license/cafebazaar/BazaarPay)](https://www.apache.org/licenses/LICENSE-2.0)

-BazaarUpdater is an Android library that helps you easily check for updates for your application on Bazaar and manage the update process.
+BazaarUpdater is an Android library that simplifies checking for updates and managing the update process for your application on Bazaar.

 ## Setup